ptoupas/harflow3d/README.md

 1. Install Docker on your system (if you haven't already).
 2. Clone the repository and navigate to the root folder `harflow3d`.
+3. Download the ONNX model files (see step 1 above).
-3. Build the Docker image:
+4. Build the Docker image:

 ```
 docker build -t harflow3d -f docker/Dockerfile .